The Quick 10: 10 Alterations to the Hollywood Sign

 6. Hollyweed.
 In January, 1976, the California state law on marijuana was loosened, prompting supporters (or was it detractors?) to "rename" the city.

 7. Caltech.
-To commemorate Hollywood's 100th anniversary in 2003, Caltech left a friendly little hello on the sign.
+In 1987, Caltech left a friendly little hello on the sign.
 The Time blurb on the prank says the students who did it used a cherry picker to hang their plastic sheets, making Ke$ha's feat seem even more unrealistic.

 9. Go UCLA.
-When USC and UCLA's football teams play each other, both sides pull out all of the stops when it comes to pranks.
-This included 1993, when UCLA fans showed their support by risking life and limb to drape the sign.
+USC and UCLA pull out all of the prank stops when their football teams play each other.
+This included 1993, when Bruins fans showed their support by risking life and limb to drape the sign.

 10. Raffeysod.
 Although the Hollywood Sign website claims the meaning of this mysterious message is unknown, it's believed that a band named "The Raffeys" were trying to make people talk about them and drum up a little publicity in 1985.
 Hey, it worked for Ke$ha.